sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

    >>> Decimal(math.sqrt(2))
    >>> Decimal('1.4142135623730951454746218587388284504413604736328125')

-Then we can iteratively construct more accurate :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` approximations of :math:`\sqrt{2}` by iteratively taking more complete sequences of the elements of the complete continued fraction representation :math:`[1; \bar{2}]`:
+Then we can iteratively construct more accurate :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` approximations of :math:`\sqrt{2}` by iteratively taking more complete sequences of the elements from the full simple representation of :math:`[1; \bar{2}]`:

 .. code:: python